 However, in all likelihood, the motivation wasn’t love.
 It’s most likely a practical matter.
 They feel they have more to gain by staying with you and trying to change, than they do by you leaving them.

 Can a narcissist change in a new relationship?

-When it comes to new relationships, the possibility of change is even lower.
+For people with narcissistic tendencies when it comes to new relationships, the possibility of change is even lower.
 In the initial phases of a relationship, narcissists really turn on the charm.
 They know that first impressions count, and they will “love-bomb” you with attention and affection.

 But, they can’t keep this up forever, and soon enough, their true, often abusive self, will rear its head.
 This is where they start to leverage control over you, to put you in a weaker position so that they can manage your behaviour and keep you in-line.
 At this point, they have something to gain by keeping you, as you’ve proven yourself a good source of narcissistic supply.

 In the early phases, however, they are too busy turning the charm dial up to 11 to worry about changing.
 You haven’t yet proven yourself as a steady, controllable source of supply, so there’s no leverage.
 Changing is probably the last thing on their minds.

 6. How to help a narcissist change?

 If you have a narcissist in your life, you might want to help them change.
 Can you teach a narcissist how to not be a narcissist?
 As we’ve seen in our discussion up to now, the outlook sadly isn’t great.
 But if you do decide to go down this route, here are a few things to keep in mind:

 - Be realistic: refer back to Greenberg’s seven criteria for success in therapy above.
 Does your narcissist meet all of these criteria?
 Any of them?
 The fewer of them that he meets, the less optimistic you should be about your chances of success.
 If the narcissist doesn’t look like a good candidate for success in therapy, don’t pretend that they are.